zhjohnchan/zhjohnchan.github.io/index.md

 ## About Me

 Hi, I am a third-year Ph.D. student at The Chinese University of Hong Kong, Shenzhen.
 I am supervised jointly by Prof. [Xiang Wan](https://scholar.google.com/citations?user=e3_kWigAAAAJ&hl=en&oi=ao) and Prof. [Guanbin Li](http://guanbinli.com/).
-My research lies at the intersection of **vision-and-languag**e – with a special focus on **representation learning**.
+I received the B.Eng. degree from Sun Yat-sen University in 2019, and then became a PhD student at CUHK(SZ).
+My research lies at the intersection of **vision** and **language**, particularly focusing on **representation learning**.
 I am always open to collaboration.
 Feel free to drop me an e-mail. :-)

 ## Research Interests